Get involved

 Ancient Tree Survey at Dairy Wood.
 Photo: C Newell

-Borders Forest Trust are undertaking an integrated study which will allow for the sensitive ecological restoration and expansion of a rare surviving habitat and provide a resource for more widespread recognition and restoration of ancient wood pasture, slope alder wood pasture in particular.
+Borders Forest Trust undertook an integrated study to allow for the sensitive ecological restoration and expansion of a rare surviving habitat and provide a resource for more widespread recognition and restoration of ancient wood pasture, slope alder wood pasture in particular.
+The hope was that this work will further facilitate the restoration of these important woodlands, showcase best practice and promote collaboration in an upland context.

-The integrated ecological and historical case study of Dairywood will create a detailed picture of the woodland on which to build a plan for the restoration and expansion of this habitat, and create a learning resource and demonstration site for other organisations and future work.
-The hope is that this work will further facilitate the restoration of these important woodlands, showcase best practice and promote collaboration in an upland context.
+The integrated ecological and historical case study of Dairywood has created a detailed picture of the woodland on which to build a plan for the restoration and expansion of this habitat, and created a learning resource and demonstration site for other organisations and future work.

 “Wood pasture may offer a structure that can reunite forester, farmer and naturalist in restoring and maintaining a valued habitat and a sustainable multiple land use (Stiven & Holl)”